Activities and Nights Away

 • Who is the leader in charge

-• Approx size of the group i.e. is it the whole section or just a small group?
+• Approx size of the group i.e. is it multiple sections, the whole section or just a small group?

-• How to get hold of you in an emergency / your InTouch procedure
+• How to get hold of you in an emergency and your InTouch system

 squirrels.notifications@merseyweaverscouts.org.uk